-Exercise leads the body to tap into its carb stores for energy; high carb days align optimally with strenuous training when the body requires a surplus of energy.
+Exercise leads the body to tap into its carb stores for energy; high-carb days align optimally with strenuous training when the body requires a surplus of energy.
 On rest days or those involving lighter workouts, a reduced carb intake makes scientific sense.
-As the body’s carb reserves approach depletion at the end of a low carb cycle, the high-carb day recharges energy and stokes the metabolism, leading to a greater fat loss.
+As the body’s carb reserves approach depletion at the end of a low-carb cycle, the high-carb day recharges energy and stokes the metabolism, leading to greater fat loss.

 - stimulate the insulin response, summoning nutrients into muscle tissue and promoting anabolism